Skip to main content

 • Update DataFlow.
 Once the institution confirms it has responded, log into DataFlow and add a note with the date and the institution contact.
 DataFlow will re-check.

 If a specific institution is genuinely no longer responsive (closed, merged, archived), DataFlow accepts supplementary supporting documents.
-A sealed transcript directly from the university, a duplicate degree issued under the university's seal, or a notarised statement from the controller of examinations can re-route the verification.
+A sealed transcript directly from the university, a duplicate degree issued under the university's seal, or a notarised statement from the controller of examinations can redirect the verification.

 When the response is still negative